xytis/GURPS/Campaigns/Gaana: Returning memories/Chapter III: The forgotten/00_Intro.md

   * Mainline
     1. Stay alive
     2. Find a way out
-    3. Collect or destoy the Shard of Time
+    3. Collect or destroy the Shard of Time
   * Optional
     1. Explore the dwelling
     2. Find (and solve) 'door puzzle'